swaggerexpert/.github/profile/README.md

 With more than four years of experience as a maintainer of Swagger tools, I am dedicated to helping developers and organizations effectively utilize and master Swagger for their API development needs.
 -->

-Welcome to SwaggerExpert, a community dedicated to developing extensions and libraries enhancing the Swagger ecosystem.
+Welcome to SwaggerExpert, a community dedicated to developing extensions and libraries enhancing the Swagger/OpenAPI ecosystem.

 <!-- SwaggerExpert extensions and libraries are mostly related to: --